arosbio/cpsign_docs/docs/source/sections/publish_models.md

 1. Create a new directory in your repository that will serve as build directory for the Docker image.
 2. Place your model that you want to deploy in the build directory.
 3. Download and place the [Dockerfile](extras/Dockerfile) in your build directory.
 You need to replace all values inside square brackets, the ones starting with `[OPTIONAL ` can be removed. **Note:** the `[SERVER-TYPE]` must match with your model type, see available types at [CPSign predict services](https://github.com/orgs/arosbio/packages?repo_name=cpsign_predict_services).
 In case you want to serve the Swagger UI and [Draw UI](#introduction) as part of your service, specify a tag with a `-full` suffix.
-For an example of a complete Dockerfile look at our example project [cpLogD-v2.0 Dockerfile](https://github.com/pharmbio/cplogd-v2.0/blob/main/generate_service/Dockerfile). **Note:** the line `LABEL org.opencontainers.image.source=[URL TO YOUR GITHUB REPO]` is **required** for GitHub to be able to link the images to your own repository.
+For an example of a complete Dockerfile look at our example project [cpLogD-v2.0 Dockerfile](https://github.com/pharmbio/cplogd-v2.0/blob/main/generate_service/Dockerfile). **Note:** the line `LABEL org.opencontainers.image.source=[URL TO YOUR GITHUB REPO]` is **required** for GitHub to be able to link the images to your specific repository.
 4. Download the [start-script.sh](extras/start-script.sh) and place it in your build directory (you do not have to make any updates to it).

 Now it is time to build the image, either follow [build remotely](#12-build-image-remotely-on-github) or [build locally](#12-build-image-locally).